She cussed out police and begged for Texas State Troopers to just leave them alone, but that’s not how the law works.

 With tires out of air, their Impala spins out of control and crashes.
 We can hear police making their arrests, Marissa yelling into the car and into her phone that, “I’m sorry Momma.”

-With little to no traffic thanks to a “Shelter in place order,” it was all too easy to put the pedal to the metal and attempt to speed away from police.
-It’s a common misconception that you can just “run from police” and get away, but in most cases, with multiple responding officers and an air unit if needed, your chances of getting caught are almost guaranteed.
+With little to no traffic thanks to a “Shelter in place order,” it was all too easy to put the pedal to the metal and attempt to speed away from the police.
+It’s a common misconception that you can just “run from police” and get away, but most times, with multiple responding officers and an air unit if needed, your chances of getting caught are almost guaranteed.

 It was foolish for them to run.
-Not only did they endanger their lives but other Texan commuters around them.
+Not only did they endanger their lives, but other Texan commuters around them.

-Texas State Troopers probably had their cameras rolling but for sure this video evidence will be included when the judge sees their cases.
+Texas State Troopers probably had their cameras rolling, but for sure this video evidence will be included when the judge sees their cases.

 Then there’s the need for young people to record and stream everything.
-Marissa claims that she starts filming to protect herself against possible police abuse, but on some level, I think she saw this as an opportunity for major internet clout.
+Marissa claims she starts filming to protect herself against police abuse, but on some level, I think she saw this as an opportunity for major internet clout.